JanHerca/urantiapedia/output/wikijs/en/article/Sara_Blackstock/Joy_in_the_Worm_Bin.md

 After one kid said: “I saved more than you did”, to another kid, I had to prevent them from arguing over which one had saved the most worms.
 The joy that was felt in the 4’by 4’ space when a comatose worm would stir after being squirted was measurable.
 And to top it all off, one rather serious kindergarten boy said, with a perfectly straight face, “That smells like champagne!” and of course the fermenting fruit did have a touch of such an aroma.

 So what does this worm bin experience have to do with service?
-I doubt that this falls into the category talked about in Paper 131: “_All good works of true service come from the Supreme._” [[UB 131:8.3](/en/The_Urantia_Book/131#p8_3)] But I also think our celestial friends have a wonderful, playful sense of humor and have keen “joy sensors”.
+I doubt that this falls into the category talked about in Paper 131: “_All good works of true service come from the Supreme._” <a id="a56_190"></a>[[UB 131:8.3](/en/The_Urantia_Book/131#p8_3)] But I also think our celestial friends have a wonderful, playful sense of humor and have keen “joy sensors”.

 We read in Morontia Life Paper 48 what the ministering reserves can do for ascending mortals: they can kindle “… _a divine fire of the will-to-service._” This phrase really caught my soul’s eye, because the energy to save the worms became a metaphor for this “… _divine fire of the will-to-service._”